-}

-Even though the statement “val = 5;” can never be reached, this code will not result in a compiler warning or error.
-While statements, do statements and for statements are afforded special treatment.
-Except in the case where the while, do, or for expressions have the constant value of true, the values of the expressions are not taken into account in determining reachability.
+Even though the statement “val = 5;” can never be reached, this code will not result in a compiler warning or error. “while” statements, “do” statements and “for” statements are afforded special treatment.
+Except in the case where the “while”, “do”, or “for” expressions have the constant value of “true”, the values of the expressions are not taken into account in determining reachability.

-Java permits the use of line-oriented comments // or block oriented comments /* . . . */ which can be used to remove code from compilation by the compiler.
+Java permits the use of line-oriented comments "//" or block oriented comments "/* . . . */" which can be used to remove code from compilation by the compiler.
 Block oriented comments make it difficult for reviewers to distinguish active code from deactivated code.

 6.26.2 Avoidance mechanisms for language users